mangrovedao/mangrove-core/test/core/gas/README.md

   - retract last offer from offer list - with and without deprovision: `ExternalRetractOfferOtherOfferList_WithNoOtherOffersGasTest`
   - retracting an offer when another offer exists at various tick-distances to the offer's price: `ExternalRetractOfferOtherOfferList_WithOtherOfferGasTest_*`
   - retracting an offer when another offer exists at various tick-distances to the offer price but also on the same tick: `ExternalRetractOfferOtherOfferList_WithOtherOfferAndOfferOnSameTickGasTest_*`
-  - retracting a second offer at various tick-distances after retracting an offer at MIDDLE_TICK: `ExternalRetractOfferOtherOfferList_WithPriorRetractOfferAndNoOtherOffersGasTest`
+  - retracting a second offer at various tick-distances after retracting an offer at MIDDLE_LOG_PRICE: `ExternalRetractOfferOtherOfferList_WithPriorRetractOfferAndNoOtherOffersGasTest`

 ### `marketOrder`